 The housing market in a particular area is one of the most important factors to consider when moving.
 Although home values vary widely from city to city and even neighborhood to neighborhood, the average home value in a metropolitan area is a good indicator of the realty market in a given radius.
-Using data from Zillow and an interactive map form BatchGeo, here are the average home values of the top 50 metropolitan areas by population in the U.S. as of May 31, 2017:
+Using data from Zillow and an interactive map from BatchGeo, here are the average home values of the top 50 metropolitan areas by population in the U.S. as of May 31, 2017:

 View Average Home Value U.S. States in a full screen map